 The law relating to financial provision for children is complex.
 Our specialist team recognises the importance of having sufficient financial resources to care for your child and can advise in relation to child support as well as whether there is any prospect of obtaining a lump sum payment or transfer of property for your child's benefit.
 This may be particularly relevant to unmarried parents where there are no such obligations to each other.

-If you have any query in respect of your children or whether you are a grandparent or friend with similar concerns, speak to our approachable family law solicitors by calling 0345 073 9900 or by completing the online contact form to an appointment for a free 30 minutes consultation.
+If you have any query in respect of your children or whether you are a grandparent or friend with similar concerns, speak to our approachable family law solicitors by calling 0345 073 9900 or by booking an appointment for a free 30 minute consultation.
 We are ready to listen and to assist you in any way we can.

 Is there anything I should do before I begin to live with my partner?